10 Tips for a More Effective Chargeback Policy

 Ultimately, an effective chargeback policy should communicate your intentions, practices, and rights in response to disputes.
 Having one won’t prevent every chargeback from being filed.
 But, it will almost certainly help you maintain a lower chargeback ratio moving forward.

 Creating strong eCommerce chargeback policies can seem pretty straightforward.
 There are certain “tricks of the trade” that may not occur to you, though.
 Professionals are more likely to have the experience to make your policies as chargeback-proof as possible.

-Chargebacks911® can help you create and implement sound chargeback terms and conditions, tailored to your unique needs.
+Chargebacks911® can help you create and implement sound chargeback terms and conditions tailored to your unique needs.
 In addition, we can offer ongoing support for all aspects of chargeback management.
-We can take chargebacks completely off your plate and up your ROI.
-For more information, contact us today.
+We can take chargebacks completely off your plate and up your return on investment.
+Continue below and get started today.

 What are eCommerce chargeback policies?

 An actual chargeback policy outlines a merchant’s management philosophy and the standards for preventing and contesting chargebacks.
 The term is also collectively used to refer to other merchant policies such as shipping and returns, which can be intentionally written to discourage chargebacks.

 Why are these policies important for preventing chargebacks?

 Shipping, return, and cancellation policies impact customers directly.
 For example, if a return policy is not abundantly clear, a shopper may have unrealistic expectations about refund options.
 They may feel they have been duped by not understanding terms up front, which can easily lead to chargebacks.